Illustration by Nate Bear

 As it turns out, the career advice I have been dispensing all this time may be wrong.
-Imperative released research this year that sheds light on a new workplace truth.
+Imperative released research that sheds light on a new workplace truth.
 We asked a representative sample of the US workforce, “Do you learn more from their managers or from your peers?”

 The results: Twenty percent said their learned more from their managers, 53 percent said they learned more from their peers, and 27 percent said they learned equally from their peers and managers.
 This means that 80 percent said they learn as much or more from their peers as they do from their managers.

 Not only does this mean I was giving the wrong advice, it also means that our way of thinking about work and career development is upside-down.